AvolitesLtd/TitanManual/docs/controlling-fixtures/changing-fixture-attributes.md

 [](https://youtu.be/xZrVhnY1hnA?t=20 "Align Fixtures")

 You can copy attributes from one fixture to another using the Align Fixtures function.
-This is very useful, for example, if you've accidentally left a fixture out of a cue you can copy settings from its neighbour.
+This is useful for example if you accidentally left a fixture out of a cue, you can use Align to copy settings from its neighbour.

 You can align multiple fixtures to others in one operation, either using